peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 **Parameters:**

 * <code>name</code> - A string naming a character encoding.
 Can be null.
-Any leading and trailing whitespace (U + 0009, U + 000c, U + 000D, U + 000A, U + 0010) is
+Any leading and trailing whitespace (U+0009, U+000c, U+000D, U+000A, U+0010) is
  removed before resolving the encoding's name, and encoding names are matched using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.)
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.)
 Uses a modified version of the rules in the Encoding Standard to better conform, in some cases, to email standards like MIME.
 Encoding names and aliases not registered with the Internet Assigned Numbers Authority (IANA) are not supported, with the exception of <code>ascii</code>, <code>utf8</code>, <code>cp1252</code>, and names 10 characters or longer starting with <code>iso-8859-</code>.
  Also, the following additional encodings are supported.
-Note that the case combination <code>GB18030</code>, the combination registered with IANA, rather than <code>gb18030</code> can be retured by this method. <ul>
- <li> <code>US-ASCII</code> - ASCII single-byte encoding, rather than an
- alias to <code>windows-1252</code> as specified in the Encoding Standard.
+Note that the case combination <code>GB18030</code>, the combination registered with IANA, rather than <code>gb18030</code> can be retured by this method. <ul> <li> <code>US-ASCII</code> - ASCII single-byte encoding, rather than an alias to <code>windows-1252</code> as specified in the Encoding Standard.
 The coded character set's code points match those in the Unicode Standard's Basic Latin block (0-127 or U+0000 to U+007F).
-This method name <code>ascii</code> is treated as an alias to <code>US-ASCII</code>
+This method name <code>ascii</code> is treated as an alias to
- even though it is not registered with IANA as a charset name and RFC 2046 (part of MIME) reserves the name "ASCII".
-A future version of this method may stop supporting the alias <code>ascii</code>.</li>
+ <code>US-ASCII</code> even though it is not registered with IANA as a
+  charset name and RFC 2046 (part of MIME) reserves the name "ASCII".
+ A future version of this method may stop supporting the alias <code>
- <li> <code>ISO-8859-1</code> - Latin-1 single-byte encoding, rather than
+ ascii</code>.</li> <li> <code>ISO-8859-1</code> - Latin-1 single-byte encoding,
- an alias to <code>windows-1252</code> as specified in the Encoding Standard.
-The coded character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U + 0000 to U + 00FF).</li> <li> <code>UTF-16</code> - UTF-16 without a fixed byte order, rather than an alias to <code>UTF-16LE</code> as specified in the Encoding Standard.
+ rather than an alias to <code>windows-1252</code> as specified in the Encoding Standard.
+The coded character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U+0000 to U+00FF).</li> <li> <code>UTF-16</code> - UTF-16 without a fixed byte order, rather than an alias to <code>UTF-16LE</code>
+ as specified in the Encoding Standard.
 The byte order is little endian if the byte stream starts with 0xff 0xfe; otherwise, big endian.
-A leading 0xff 0xfe or 0xfe 0xff in the byte stream is skipped.</li>
- <li> <code>UTF-7</code> - UTF-7 (7-bit universal coded character set).
-The
- name <code>unicode-1-1-utf-7</code> is not supported and is not treated as an alias to <code>UTF-7</code>, even though it uses the same character encoding scheme as UTF-7, because RFC 1642, which defined the former UTF-7, is linked to a different Unicode version with an incompatible character repertoire (notably, the Hangul syllables have different code point assignments in Unicode 1.1 and earlier than in Unicode 2.0 and later).</li> <li> <code>ISO-2022-JP-2</code> - similar to "ISO-2022-JP", except that the decoder supports additional character sets.</li></ul> .
+A leading 0xff 0xfe or 0xfe 0xff in the byte stream is skipped.</li> <li> <code>UTF-7</code> - UTF-7 (7-bit universal coded character set).
+The name <code>unicode-1-1-utf-7</code> is not supported and is not treated as an alias to <code>UTF-7</code>, even though it uses the same character encoding scheme as UTF-7, because RFC 1642, which defined the former UTF-7, is linked to a different Unicode version with an incompatible character repertoire (notably, the Hangul syllables have different code point assignments in Unicode 1.1 and earlier than in Unicode 2.0 and later).</li> <li> <code>
+  ISO-2022-JP-2</code> - similar to "ISO-2022-JP", except that the decoder
+ supports additional character sets.</li></ul> .

 **Returns:**